Is intermittent fasting healthy

 1. Disordered Eating Habits and Overeating

-• Restricting when you can eat rather than just eating when you’re hungry may lead to a negative relationship with food, especially if you’ve suffered from an eating problem.
+• Restricting when you can eat rather than just eating when you’re hungry may lead to a negative relationship with food, especially if you’ve had an eating problem.

 • Overeating and binge eating are two common side effects of intermittent fasting.
 Some people struggle to keep their calorie intake under control.
-If you find yourself overeating or bingeing throughout your eating times, fasting may not be the best solution for you.
+If you overeat or bingeing throughout your eating times, fasting may not be the best solution.
 If you want to lose weight, you should limit your daily calorie intake to 500.

 2. Schedule Challenges

-Work responsibilities and real life may not often cooperate with intermittent fasting, making it difficult to maintain.
-Traveling for work or pleasure can also disrupt your eating habits, leaving you hungry at inconvenient times.
+Intermittent fasting may not often be compatible with work responsibilities and real life, making it difficult to maintain.
+Traveling for work or pleasure can also disrupt eating habits, leaving people hungry at inconvenient times.

 3. Metabolic Slowdown

 Fasting may also cause a rise in the stress hormone cortisol.
-Studies indicate that limiting calories for too long or not eating enough may tempt your body into protecting its energy resources.
+Studies indicate that limiting calories for too long or not eating enough may tempt your body to protect its energy resources.

 Digestive Issues